Cirkit Designer Logo

 1. Power Supply: Ensure the power supply voltage does not exceed the maximum VDS rating of 100V.

-3. Load Connection: Connect the load (e.g., motor, LED, etc.) between the Drain pin and the positive terminal of the power supply.
+3. Load Connection: Connect the load (e.g., motor, LED, or other devices) between the Drain (D) and the positive terminal of the power supply.

-4. Source Connection: Connect the Source pin to the ground of the circuit.
+4. Source Connection: Connect the Source (S) to the ground or negative terminal of the power supply.

-5. Gate Resistor (Optional): Use a resistor (e.g., 220Ω) between the microcontroller and the Gate pin to limit inrush current and protect the microcontroller.
+5. Gate Resistor: Use a resistor (typically 10Ω to 100Ω) in series with the Gate to limit inrush current and prevent damage to the MOSFET.

-6. Flyback Diode (For Inductive Loads): When driving inductive loads like motors or relays, connect a flyback diode across the load to protect the MOSFET from voltage spikes.
+6. Flyback Diode: For inductive loads (e.g., motors), add a flyback diode across the load to protect the MOSFET from voltage spikes.

-// Define the pin connected to the MOSFET Gate
+const int motorPin = 9; // Pin connected to the MOSFET Gate

 void setup() {